iconidentify/atomforge/README.md

 # AtomForge

-A professional FDO compilation toolkit that converts text-based FDO definitions into optimized binary formats using the Ada32.dll compilation engine.
+A powerful FDO compilation toolkit that converts text-based FDO definitions into optimized binary formats using the Ada32.dll compilation engine.
 Deployed as a containerized web service with REST API and browser interface.

 ## Screenshots